New $6,000 'Senior Bonus' Deduction: What It Means for Taxpayers Age 65 and Older

 Keep in mind: This new tax break is temporary, set to be available from 2025 through 2028 unless Congress renews it.

-How the over 65 bonus deduction works for itemizers
+How the 65-plus bonus deduction works for itemizers

-The existing extra standard deduction for individuals over 65 only benefits those who claim the standard deduction.
-They add the appropriate extra standard deduction amount for those 65 or older to their existing standard deduction.
+The existing extra standard deduction for individuals age 65 and older only benefits those who claim the standard deduction.
+They add the appropriate extra standard deduction amount for those 65 and older to their existing standard deduction.

 However, the 2025 bonus deduction for older adults temporarily offers a separate tax benefit.
 (You aren’t required to take the standard deduction to claim it.)

-So, even if you itemize your deductions — claiming mortgage interest, charitable giving, or medical expenses, for example — you may still benefit from the new separate bonus deduction for those 65 and older.
+Even if you itemize your deductions — claiming mortgage interest, charitable giving or medical expenses, for example — you might still benefit from the new separate bonus deduction for those 65 and older as part of your retirement tax plan.

-Despite what you may have heard, the bonus deduction doesn’t necessarily eliminate taxes on your Social Security benefits.
+Despite what you might have heard, the bonus deduction doesn’t necessarily eliminate taxes on your Social Security benefits.

-Instead, as mentioned, the new law, enacted on July 4, 2025, provides a temporary, income-based bonus over-65 tax deduction rather than a full repeal of Social Security benefit taxes.
+Instead, the new law, enacted on July 4, 2025, provides a temporary, income-based bonus 65-plus tax deduction rather than a full repeal of Social Security benefit taxes.
 That deduction boost could, for some, indirectly impact how much Social Security income is subject to tax.

 For more information, see Kiplinger's report: No SS Tax Cut in Trump's Big Bill.